MetalBotics/.github/profile/README.md

 ##  Our Projects

-- **Morfeul**: Flexible, modular and complete main system for farm management.
+- **Morfeul**: Flexible, modular and complete main system for all types and sizes of farm management.
 - **[MetalFiles](https://metalfiles.tech)**: Share your files in a secure and private way to another machine, fast and securely.

 ##  Code of Conduct